-In fact, you may already be featured in the answer box and not know it.
+In fact, you may already be featured in the Answer Box and not know it.
 Several keyword research tools let you see whether your site comes up in any existing snippets.
 You can do this by searching for your site and digging into the full report.

 Being smart about query choice is the first step toward optimization, so make sure you choose keywords that are relevant to what you do.
 The goal is to promote your site, not just to appear in the box.

 How to Do the Research

-To identify potential queries to target for answer box features, search for questions that include a relevant keyword and the words “what” or “how.”
+To identify potential queries to target for the Answer Box, search for questions that include a relevant keyword and the words “what” or “how.”

 You can also see more detail in the SERP analysis box, including the ranking potential for both a page (PA) and root domain (DA) associated with the “how to clean” keyword.

-These infographic charts will help you identify more opportunities and potential as well as find out how difficult the term is to optimize for.
+The SERP infographic charts will help you identify more opportunities and potential as well as find out how difficult the term is to optimize for.

 Keyword-Focused Content Optimization

 The answer in the box provides a direct, detailed response to the query, and it targets the keyword multiple times.
 The snippet excerpts a page that uses the keywords “how to” and “kettlebell” more times than the #1 ranked page for this query.
 The word “kettlebell” also appears twice in the snippet article’s title, and it’s in each of the page’s section headers as well.

 A word of caution about this: keyword stuffing is still not a good idea.
 Stick with SEO best practices as you optimize.

 Increasing Snippet Potential Beyond the Keyword

 Avoiding keyword stuffing is a good first step in optimization, but the additional content you provide also has to be of high quality.
-Google evaluates answer box snippets for information accuracy, so if you’re just repeating keywords and padding it out with fluff content, you probably won’t get a featured snippet.
+Google evaluates Answer Box snippets for information accuracy, so if you’re just repeating keywords and padding it out with fluff content, you probably won’t get a featured snippet.

-Finally, remember that being in the answer box doesn’t mean you’ll stay there.
-If your site is already featured in answer boxes, the next step is to optimize and improve the content on those pages so you can maintain your prime position.
+Finally, remember that being in the Answer Box doesn’t mean you’ll stay there.
+If your site is already featured in Answer Boxes, the next step is to optimize and improve the content on those pages so you can maintain your prime position.